CrusaderSVK287/Smart-bin-TUKE-APS-project/README.md

 * folder <b>inc</b> - contains header (.h) files
 * README.md - this file containing project/repository information
 * smart_bin.ino - entry point of the program
+* folder <b>slave_board</b> - due to the way vs code arduino extention works, code for slave board is in this folder.
+The structure of it is the same.

 If the structure of repository is changed (e.g. added another folder), please update the above readme section